niyorn/Overweight-Netherland/README.md

   }
 ```

-And than add a function dat map the data.
+And than add a function that'll map the data.
 This data contains only the things that we wants
 ```javascript
 //Add function that remap the data so we have an array of data that we can use function map(d) {